JamesCKorte/mrbias/documentation/basic_analysis_relaxometry.md

 </figure>
 <br><br>

 The curves resulting from the model fit are plotted against the measured data (Figure 6) to allow visual inspection of the quality of the curve fit.
 Here we can see the (coloured line) curve fit is reasonable in comparison to the (coloured dots) measured data from the images.
 The (black dots) are measurement points which we have manually exlcuded, in this case images with a flip angle of 15 degrees.
-The (coloured vertical bars on the dots) standard deviation of the measurement within an ROI for each measurement point is also shown.
+The (coloured vertical bars on the dots) standard deviation of the measurement within an ROI for each measurement point are also shown.
 <figure>
   <img src="./assets/model_fitting_vfa_detail.PNG" alt="TODO">
   <figcaption><b>Figure 6:</b>  <i>A graphical summary of the signal models as fit to the measured image data for a T<sub>1</sub> variable flip angle (VFA) image set</i></figcaption>
 </figure>
+<br><br>

 A summary of %bias, the deviation of the measured T<sub>1</sub> values in comparison to the NMR reference values provided by the phantom manufacturer (Figure 7) is provided in the PDF report.
 This provides a quick visual summary of accuracy of estimated T<sub>1</sub> values across all ROIs in the phantom.
 <figure>
   <img src="./assets/model_fitting_vfa_bias.PNG" alt="TODO">
   <figcaption><b>Figure 7:</b>  <i>The percentage error between the estimated T<sub>1</sub> values and the NMR reference values provided by the phantom manufacturer, or %bias, for each ROI in the system phantom.
 In this dataset the %bias is generally less than 25%, the vial with the shortest relaxation time (t1_roi_14) is an outlier with a %bias > 200%.</i></figcaption>